thomas-planchard/InventoryManagmentSystem/README.md

 ### Frontend Overview

-Develop a basic Inventory Management system.
+Develop a basic Inventory Management System.
 Each product is represented by a record containing information such as
 - product id
 - name
 - quantity